Unraveling dark Higgs mechanism via dark photon production at an e^+ e^- collider: Final-state radiation (FSR) in the dark sector

-The differential splitting function $d\mathcal{P}(A\to B+C)$ quantifies the probability of ``finding'' a parton B within a particle A. As illustrated in the left panel of Fig.~\ref{fig:IFSR}, when the initial-state A splits collinearly into B and C, with B undergoing a hard scattering with X, since the propagator B remains approximately on-shell, the cross section can be factorized as
+The differential splitting function $d\mathcal{P}(A'\to s+A')$ quantifies the probability of ``finding'' a dark Higgs $s$ within a DP $A'$.
+If a final-state DP emits a soft collinear dark Higgs, since the propagator $A'$ remains approximately on-shell, the differential cross section with dark FSR can be factorized as: